Information on coronavirus

 Visiting patients in the Sophia Children’s Hospital

-- No more than one parent or guardian per child is allowed
+- No more than 1 parent / carer allowed per child

 - The other parent/guardian may watch and listen on a video call, should they wish.